 iPhone X or Later (iPhone XR, iPhone XS Max, iPhone XS): use Hair Dye or paintbrush that must dry and Moisture-free.

-Tips! iPhone 6 and Earlier model has round jack that we can clean up using Ballpoint riffle.
-That Exactly cover the inner area and help to clean up.
+Tips! iPhone 6 and Earlier model has a round jack that we can clean up using Ballpoint riffle.
+Exactly cover the inner area and help to clean up.

 Solution 2: Check Call Audio Routing

 iPhone auto recognize your Calling Situation by setting this option to automatic.
 If Headphone or AirPods is connected your iPhone then you will listen to Music, Call on Connected accessories.
 If not that Speaker or Normal speaker.

 For iOS 12 or earlier: Settings app on iPhone > General > Accessibility > Scroll to Call Audio Routing > Automatic.